 10 Tips To Encourage An Elderly Parent To Bathe

-Here are my 10 tips that may help you to encourage your older parent to take a shower or a bath more frequently.
+Here are my 10 tips that may help home caregivers encourage an older parent to take a shower or a bath more frequently.

 1. Showering / Bathing Every Day Is Not A Necessity

-The common myth that many adults follow is that it’s necessary to shower / bathe every single day.
-But medically speaking – it’s just a myth.
+The common myth that many adults follow is that it’s necessary to take a shower or bath on a daily basis.
+But medically speaking, it’s just a myth.

 Older adults may not require a shower every day to maintain the level of cleanliness necessary to protect their skin, ward off infection, and meet general standards of grooming.
 Taking a shower once or twice a week can often be sufficient to meet these criteria, and people can use warm washcloths in between to stay feeling fresh.MedicalNewsToday.com

-Obviously, every individual will have their own set of specific requirements so those conditions should be taken into consideration.
+Obviously, every individual will have their own set of specific ideas about personal care so those conditions should be taken into consideration.
 For example, if someone is at high risk for bed sores – it would then be very important that their skin be kept clean and dry.

-Otherwise, generally speaking, if the elder person is mostly indoors and mostly sedentary, there is no need to take a full shower / bathe daily.
+Otherwise, generally speaking, for elderly people who are mostly indoors and mostly sedentary, there is no need to take a shower or full baths daily.